Margaret of Valois: A divided family

 Relations between Henry and Margaret deteriorated.
 Margaret did not get pregnant even though Henry continued to pay his marital debt assiduously.
 But he had many mistresses and openly deceived Margaret with Charlotte de Sauve, member of Queen-Mother's notorious "Flying Squadron."
 Charlotte also provoked a quarrel between Alençon and Navarre, both her lovers, spoiling Margaret's attempt at forming an alliance between her husband and youngest brother.

 This episode may give the impression that despite frequent infidelity, the marriage was a solid political alliance.
 In reality, Henry only approached his wife when it served his interests, and did not hesitate to abandon her if it did not.
 For her part, Margaret might have availed herself of the absence of jealousy of her husband to take a lover in the person of the famous Bussy d'Amboise.

 Alençon and Navarre finally managed to escape, one in September 1575 and the other in 1576.
 Henry did not even warn his wife of his departure.
 Margaret found herself confined to her chambers in the Louvre, under suspicion as her husband's accomplice.
 She wrote in her Memoirs:

 Alençon, who allied himself with the Huguenots, took up arms and refused to negotiate until his sister was set free.
 She was therefore released and assisted her mother in the peace talks.
-They led to a text extremely beneficial to the Protestants and to Alençon: the Edict of Beaulieu.
+They led to a text extremely beneficial to the Protestants: the Edict of Beaulieu.
+Alençon also benefited from the edict, that made him Duke of Anjou, the title his elder brother held before becoming king.

-Henry of Navarre, who had once again converted to the Protestant faith, sought to have Margaret join him in his kingdom of Navarre.
+Henry of Navarre, who had once again converted to the Protestant faith, sought to have Margaret join him in his Kingdom of Navarre.
 During this conflict, they reconciled to the point that she reported pertinent information from the court in her letters.
-But Catherine de' Medici and Henry III refused to release her to her husband, fearing that Margaret would become a hostage in the hands of the Huguenots or that she would act to strengthen the alliance between Navarre and Alençon.
+But Catherine de' Medici and Henry III refused to release her to her husband, fearing that Margaret would become a hostage in the hands of the Huguenots or that she would act to strengthen the alliance between Navarre and Anjou.
 However, Catherine was persuaded that Henry of Navarre could potentially change religion yet again, and used her daughter as bait to attract him to Paris.